Table of Contents

 2. Vietnamese Black Pepper

-3. Organic Black Pepper Corn
+3. Organic Black Pepper

 Features: Grown without synthetic pesticides or fertilizers.

-Target Audience: Eco-friendly consumers and health-focused cooks.
+Target Audience: Eco-conscious consumers and wellness-oriented cooks.

 Conclusion